O-VanTho-programmer/GymStore/README.md

 ---

 ## 🌐 API Integration
-The frontend connects to a backend API running at: gymstore-production.up.railway.app
+The frontend connects to a backend API running at: https://gymstore-production.up.railway.app